Neeraj-Kondaveeti/lawbandit-syllabus-calendar/README.md

 At this stage:
 - 📂 You can upload a syllabus (PDF).
 - 🧾 Text is extracted using **pdfjs-dist**.
-- 🤖 A **mock LLM function** is called (currently returns sample events).
+- 🤖 A **mock LLM function** is called (currently is only temporarily setup).
 - 📅 Events are displayed in a calendar UI with add/edit/delete support.

 ⚠️ **Note**: This is not the final version.
-The LLM integration is mocked right now — once an API key is provided, the mock will be replaced with a real API call so the syllabus text is parsed dynamically into events.
+The LLM integration is mocked right now , once an API key is provided, the mock will be replaced with a real API call so the syllabus text is parsed dynamically into events.

 ---